AchiiBella/alx-low_level_programming/0x02-functions_nested_loops/README.md

     Returns 1 and prints + if n is greater than zero Returns 0 and prints 0 if n is zero
-    Returns -1 and prints - if n is less than zero
+    Returns -1 and prints - if n is less than zero 6-abs.c -  function that computes the absolute value of an integer.

+    Prototype: int _abs(int);
+7-print_last_digit.c - function that prints the last digit of a number.

+    Prototype: int print_last_digit(int);
+    Returns the value of the last digit